 Culex mosquitoes can not transmit the organisms that cause diseases in the UK.
-These type of mosquitoes are not able to transmit or carry malaria even in tropical areas, where the decease is most common.
+These types of mosquitoes are not able to transmit or carry malaria even in tropical areas, where the disease is most common.

 You don’t need to be told there is a mosquito infestation on your property.
 If you find yourself with itching bites every time you step outside and there are swarms of mosquitoes around, you have an infestation on your hands.
 The sudden increase in the number of mosquitoes most often happens during warm weather, typically after rain or floods.

 In most cases, the heavy water will wash away mosquitoes along with their larva.
 Nonetheless, after the water becomes still and dries up it turns into the perfect conditions for breeding.
 Natural predators can’t get rid of so many newborn mosquitoes and this leads to infestations.

 Before you try any mosquito traps and solutions make sure the insects are actually mosquitoes.
 Many other insects have the same appearance as them and you can easily mix them up.
 For instance, the Crane Fly looks almost identical, however, mosquitoes have a distinctive buzzing sound that no other insect can replicate.

 The first line of defence for fighting off mosquitoes is to locate all possible areas/places where they can breed.
 Start off with places that can hold water after a light drizzle or a heavy shower.
 Such a place is your roof gutters.
 They can potentially turn into a mosquito-breeding site.